cestislife/cestislife.github.io/rockguide.md

 Trees present another unique rule where they can also block an area of 3 tiles horizontally, 2 tiles north of their occupying tile.
 The illustration below compares the difference between cedar trees and other trees.

 [⬅️ Back To Main Page](https://cestislife.github.io)

+## Rock Garden Tips
+1. Placed custom designs (mannequins and easels) are the easiest to clean up blockers.
+2. Perimeter blockers can be placed on half tiles to extend their blocking range.
+3. Furniture/decorations can be placed after the rocks have spawned.
+4. For rocks that have not spawned where you wanted it to be, it could be that it has spawned elsewhere instead.
+5. Use a toilet as an entrance to your rock garden to prevent breaking any rocks in the area.

 ***